Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: Additional Remarks

-Furthermore, for the Cauchy problem \eqref{p1}--\eqref{p2} with \eqref{initial1.2}, one can choose the characteristic coordinates $(a, b)$ in the following way {\rm (see \S 4 of Chapter 2 in \cite{Lidaqian}):} On any fixed forward $($resp. backward$)$ characteristic, a $($resp. b$)$ is taken as the $x$-coordinate of the intersection point of this characteristic with the $x$-axis.
+\begin{remark} From the definition of $g(x)$, $g'(x_0)<0$ is equivalent to $r'_0(x_0)<0$.
+Furthermore, for the Cauchy problem \eqref{p1}--\eqref{p2} with \eqref{initial1.2}, one can choose the characteristic coordinates $(a, b)$ in the following way {\rm (see \S 4 of Chapter 2 in \cite{Lidaqian}):} On any fixed forward $($resp., backward$)$ characteristic, a $($resp., b$)$ is taken as the $x$-coordinate of the intersection point of this characteristic with the $x$-axis.
 Let $x(t;b)$ be the backward characteristic passing through point $(0,b)$.
 Then, under the assumption that $s_0(x)=\overline{s}$, condition \eqref{lebaundcondition} is equivalent to

 at the first blowup point $(t_0,x_0)$ with $ x_0=x(t_0;b_0)$ $($see Lemma 3.2 of Kong \cite{Kongdexing}$)$.